-Plush Up Your Bedding
+Plush up Your Bedding

 "When the seasons start to change, so does my bedding," says Kate Lester of Kate Lester Interiors.
-"I pull out the extra fluffy and comfy duvet covers, and add a warm wool or cotton-blend throw to the foot of each bed.
+"I pull out the extra fluffy and comfy duvet covers and add a warm wool or cotton-blend throw to the foot of each bed.
 Not only does it add texture and dimension, but it’s super functional for guests and kids who want extra snuggles during the colder months!"

-Opt for Earthy-Scented Candles
+Opt For Earthy-Scented Candles

 "To me, fall is all about the senses.
-Bring out your favorite scented candle, and put a thicker, cozier blanket at the foot of the bed (or in a basket near the sofa for easy cuddling)," says Geise.
+Bring out your favorite scented candle, and put a thicker, cozier blanket at the foot of the bed (or in a basket near the sofa for easy cuddling)," says Alison Giese.
 Opt for fall-inspired candle scents like tobacco, cinnamon, apple, and pine for a boost of outdoor smells inside.

 Have a Little Fun